fishes text index | photo index

 Family Hemiramphidae

 Where seen?
 This stick-like fish with a narrow pointed lower jaw is sometimes encountered on many of our shores among seaweeds and seagrasses.
-Usually seen alone.
+Usually seen alone, but sometimes in a small group.

 Features: